HomeScore Logo

 2. Budget Wisely

-It's easy to get swept away by the allure of a dream home, but sticking to your budget is paramount.
-Evaluate your financial situation thoroughly and determine a realistic budget.
-Remember to factor in additional costs beyond the mortgage, such as insurance, maintenance, remodeling and property taxes.
-According to a US News 2022 home buyer survey, 86% said they have had at least one substantial ($1,000+) home repair to address since moving in.
+It’s easy to get swept away by the allure of a dream home, but sticking to your budget is paramount.
+Evaluate your financial situation thoroughly to determine how much you can afford to spend on a home.
+Consider the importance of your income in this assessment, as it plays a crucial role in determining your affordability.
+Remember to factor in additional costs beyond the mortgage, such as insurance, maintenance, remodeling, and property taxes.
+According to a US News 2022 home buyer survey, 86% said they have had at least one substantial ($1,000+) home repair to address since moving in.New tools like actually let you better understand the total cost of ownership of a property you’re considering by providing you with accurate cost estimates, including various payment obligations.

 3. Seek Experts Early